thanos1983/kubernetes/IaCaKs/tf/README.md

 - Directory Writers
 - Groups Administrator

-In order to guide through the UI the user can go to Home -> Privileged Identity Management -> Microsoft Entra roles
+In order to guide through the UI the user needs to navigate to Home -> Privileged Identity Management -> Microsoft Entra roles

 #### Azure-Cli